 As the doctor providing care for these families, it is important to consider their emotional well-being at each prenatal appointment.
 The quality of prenatal care received can have far-reaching and long-lasting effects on the mental health and the bereavement process for these parents.
 There are a few practical areas of prenatal care to review when it comes to carrying to term families: communication, consistency, and special considerations.

 When you explain their options, it is important to do so without judgment.
 Offer options and next steps without being directive.
 Use plain language with limited medical jargon, unless asked.
-This allows for families to consider their choices without feeling pressured, judged, or overwhelmed by terms they aren’t familiar with.
+This allows for families to consider their choices without feeling pressured, judged, or overwhelmed by terms they are not familiar with.
 Simply put, parents need to feel heard, supported, and as though they have a clear understanding of what is happening.